-Psalm 96 is part of a group of psalms that celebrate the kingship of God (Ps 93-100).
-The psalm is a hymn in honor of the sovereignty of God over the earth and its peoples.
-It is also found (with a few changes) in 1 Chronicles 16:23-33 as part of a thanksgiving hymn sung by the Levitical choir after King David ordered that the Ark of the Covenant to be carried to its new home in Jerusalem (1 Chr 16:1-42).
+Psalm 96 is part of a group of psalms that celebrate God's kingship (Ps 93-100).
+The psalm is a hymn in honor of God's sovereignty over the earth and its peoples, giving praise to Yahweh as Divine King and Judge.
+It is also found (with a few changes) in 1 Chronicles 16:23-33 as part of a thanksgiving hymn sung by the Levitical choir after King David ordered that the Ark of the Covenant carried to its new home in Jerusalem (1 Chr 16:1-42).

-The psalm begins by calling all the people of the earth to praise God (verses 1-3), and then gives the reasons why (verses 4-6).
-The psalm then calls for all peoples to worship Yahweh the King and to bring Him offerings (verses 7-9) in proclaiming His Divine kingship in which all the earth can rejoice.
-In verse 10, the peoples of the earth are invited to acknowledge that the God-King who controls the cosmos is also the God-King who dispenses justice equally to all peoples of the earth.
+The psalm begins by calling all peoples of the earth to praise God (verses 1-3) and then gives the reasons why they should render praise to Yahweh (verses 4-6), whose Divine Name is repeated eight times in our passage (verses 1-2 three times, 4, 6, 7-8 three times).
+The psalm then calls for all peoples to worship Yahweh the King and bring Him their offerings (verses 7-9) in proclaiming His Divine kingship in which all the earth can rejoice.
+In verse 10, the psalmist invites the nations to acknowledge that the God-King who controls the cosmos is also the God-King who dispenses justice equally to all earth's peoples.

 The Second Reading 1 Thessalonians 1:1-5b ~ Preaching the Gospel